mestiez/Android-2/README.md

 # Android 2

-Android 2 is a complete rewrite of Android 1, a Discord bot written for the People Playground Discord server.
+Android 2 is a complete rewrite of Android 1, a Discord bot

 ![android preview](https://i.imgur.com/n3oKwy9.png)